 The Labor Department's fiduciary re-proposal is at least four months away, but that hasn't diminished speculation about what the rule will entail.

-A panel of attorneys who specialize in the Employee Retirement Income Security Act of 1974 appeared at the American Society of Pension Professionals & Actuaries' annual 401(k) Summit in Las Vegas on Monday, discussing their expectations for the DOL's approach to the fiduciary rule.
+A panel of attorneys who specialize in the Employee Retirement Income Security Act of 1974 appeared at the American Society of Pension Professionals & Actuaries' annual 401(k) Summit in Las Vegas on Monday morning, discussing their expectations for the DOL's approach to the fiduciary rule.
 That proposal is expected to be issued in July.

-Panelist C. Frederick Reish, a partner at Drinker Biddle Reath LLP, noted that while he doesn't think the rule will be disruptive for third-party administrators and registered investment advisers, broker-dealers and their reps won't be thrilled with the outcome.
+Panelist C. Frederick Reish, a partner with Drinker Biddle Reath LLP, noted that while he doesn't think the rule will be disruptive for third-party administrators and registered investment advisers, broker-dealers and their reps won't be thrilled with the outcome.

 “They'll likely say it's too much and that it goes too far,” he said.
 “The broker-dealer community isn't going to care for the fiduciary role, but I think there will be some relief in prohibited-transaction exemptions that will make it palatable.”

-Marcia Wagner, managing director at The Wagner Law Group, predicted that the upcoming rule will have a carve-out allowing brokers to continue their relationships with 401(k) plans — they will have to disclose with an “in your face” disclaimer that they aren't fiduciaries.
+Marcia Wagner, managing director at The Wagner Law Group, predicted that the upcoming rule will have a carve-out allowing brokers to continue their relationships with 401(k) plans — they will have to disclose with an “in-your-face” disclaimer that they aren't fiduciaries.